Gran Canaria · Canary Islands

 Continuing On

-⛴️ Ferry to Gran Canaria
+⛴️ Ferry to Tenerife

-If you’re doing the next leg of the GR131, you can catch a ferry Gran Canaria to Tenerife which takes about 1 hour and 20 minutes.
+If you’re doing the next leg of the GR131, you can catch a ferry from Gran Canaria to Tenerife which takes about 1 hour and 20 minutes.
 There are about 6 to 8 departures a day, with the earliest around 06:00am and the last around 20:00pm.

 The main ferry operators for this route is Fred.
 Olsen Express and prices range between 45 to 60 EUR depending on the day.
 It is best to book this in advance for the best deal.